 Upwork is a good choice because it offers payment protection and you can see a user’s profile and job history before hiring them.
 However, it isn’t the only place to find freelancers.
 You can also check out:

-How Much Does It Cost to Build an iOS App?
+How Much Does It Cost to Build iOS Apps?

 Software review company Goodfirms estimated how much it cost to build some popular apps.
 It looked at products such as Tinder and WhatsApp and calculated that they cost between $40,000 and $100,000 to build.

-Assuming your app is going to be more low-key than the ones reviewed by Goodfirms, you should be able to hire a freelancer to build an app for less than this.
+Assuming your iOs apps are going to be more low-key than the ones reviewed by Goodfirms, you should be able to hire a freelancer to build an app for less than this.
 However, the cost will still be significantly higher than coding the app yourself or using an app builder.